 The film opens on an apocalyptic world that has been ravaged overtime by a relentless toxic jungle.
 Humanity struggles to live with something so lethal, and as unrest between warring kingdoms build overtime, one spark is all it could take to plunge humanity into the final battle leading to their extinction.
 However, in this unbalanced world, a group of people have found peace in a small valley where they live off of the wind and earth; a sanctuary from the ever spreading toxic jungle.
 But when the conflict from the rest of the world suddenly winds up at their doorstep, it appears that Nausicaä, the valley kingdom’s princess, may be the only mediator who can resolve the tensions between all parties.

-2005 brought us a great dub courtesy of Disney that adds yet another level of likability and charm to these characters.
+2005 brought us a great dub courtesy of Disney that adds yet another level of likability and delight to these characters.
 Everyone involved does a solid job with their portrayals and I can’t think of a single voice that felt out of place or uninvested in deliveries.
 Major props to both Patrick Stewart for an awesome Lord Yupa, and Alison Lohman for being the complete embodiment of Nausicaä, nailing almost every single one of her lines with great emotion and impact.